• Skip to primary navigation

 5. Crisp tender veggies: Add the veggies later while mixing the sauces.
 Cover & rest for 5-10 mins.
 The trapped heat will help tenderize the veggies.

 6. The Sauce: The sauce is meant to be spicy.
-Back in Thailand Drunken Noodles is always served extra spicy and that’s because they use Thai Red Chilies.
-I controlled the spice level & added red pepper flakes instead.
+Back in Thailand Drunken Noodles is always served extra spicy.
+The heat comes from the Thai Red Chilies in the recipe.
+We made this recipe more palatable by adding red pepper flakes instead of extra spicy Thai red chilis.
 However, you can add both or either or none.

 7. Mirin: This extraordinary sweet & tangy ingredient adds tons of flavor.
 Use it if you can.
-Sub mentioned in the NOTES way below the post.
+Sub mentioned in the NOTES at the bottom of the post.

 8. Basil: Traditionally Thai Basil is used in the recipe.
 If you can find them in the store do use them.
 However, regular Basil works just as well.
-I used regular Basil.
+We used regular Basil in this Thai drunken noodles recipe.

 Method